storj/docs/app/(docs)/object-mount/macos/features/page.md

 ### How Fast Copy and Fast Move Work

-Standard **copy and move** actions performed by the Finder use macOS file I/O calls.
+Standard **copy and move** actions performed by the Finder use the native macOS file system’s I/O calls.
 These standard file operations copy data **one block** at a time, without any awareness of how cloud storage works.
 This can lead to slow performance &mdash; especially for large files or nested folder structures.

 **Fast Copy** and **Fast Move** bypass these standard OS-based read/write calls and instead: